How to Park a Camping Vehicle

 Have more questions about renting a motorhome?
 See our Step-by-Step Guide to Renting Your First Motorhome.

-Quick Tips Parking a Campervan or Motorhome in New Zealand
+12 Quick Tips for Parking a Campervan or Motorhome in New Zealand

 - Know the height of your vehicle